bem/bem-core/common.docs/rationale/rationale.en.md

 ## BEMHTML: the World-View <a name="worldview"></a>

-BEM-methodology and BMHTML, as it's part, are the product of many-ears experience of web-development and maintenance of web interfaces in Yandex.
-Web-development in Yandex were affected by the following factors:
+BEM methodology and BMHTML, as it's part, are the product of many-ears experience of web development and maintenance of web interfaces at Yandex.
+Web development at Yandex were affected by the following factors:
- * The need of creating a common portal style;
+ * the need of creating a common portal style;
- * The need for long-term maintainable code;
+ * the need for long-term maintainable code;
- * The need of quick changes in the projects;
+ * the need of quick changes in the projects;
- * Joint work on the code of different specialists.
+ * joint work on the code of different specialists.

 BEM was created as a solution for all these problems.
-At the first place it's a set of web-development principles(a world-view), and only at second it's a technology.
+At the first place it's a set of web development principles (a world-view), and only at second it's a technology.

-BEMHTML is one of technologies that helps to carry development according to BEM-principles.
+BEMHTML is one of technologies that helps to carry development according to BEM principles.
 Hence the problems, that BEMHTML is solving, are imposed by the same principles as for BEM.

-### HTML+CSS is an Assembler for Web
+### HTML+CSS is an assembler for web
-After this principle stands a conviction that HTML and CSS are not suitable for a semantic description of web-interfaces (as a framework).
+After this principle stands a conviction that HTML and CSS are not suitable for a semantic description of web interfaces (as a framework).
 The reason is in the difference of interpretation of HTML and CSS for different browsers.
 As the result, one needs to include into HTML and CSS specific elements for providing a cross-browser compatibility.
 For example, in the recent past, for making a cross-browser rounded corners one needed to wrap an element in six nested `div`.

-Web-interfaces should be described in hight-level terms (as header, button, menu, etc.).
+Web interfaces should be described in hight-level terms (as header, button, menu, etc.).
 That allows us to separate **semantics** and **implementation**.
-Such contrast helps to divide the labor of those who design the structure of the interface (design, usability, connection with the back-end), and those who are aware of the subtleties of HTML-coding (cross-browser compatibility, support for IE, etc.).
+Such contrast helps to divide the labor of those who design the structure of the interface (design, usability, connection with the back-end), and those who are aware of the subtleties of HTML coding (cross-browser compatibility, support for IE, etc.).

-The conversion(translation) of high-level interface terms in the low-level command language of the browser (HTML + CSS) reminds a compilation *assembler for the web*.
+The conversion (translation) of high-level interface terms in the low-level command language of the browser (HTML + CSS) reminds a compilation *assembler for the web*.

 ** The task for a templating engine: separate the logic of interface realization and HTML-representation. **

-   * Templates and the Organization of interface (a set of element and layout for the page) should be described separately.
+   * Templates and the organization of interface (a set of element and layout for the page) should be described separately.
      BEM structure of interface is described by **BEM-tree**.
 It's a hierarchical structure of blocks, elements and modifiers.
    * Templates define only the rules of HTML-decoration for the certain parts of the interface.
      According to BEM methodology, for each part of interface there is a corresponding
-     ***BEM-entity* (block or element with modifiers).
+     ***BEM entity* (block or element with modifiers).

-### Say 'No' to 'Copy-Paste' of Code
+### Say 'No' to 'Copy-Paste' of code

-This principle is not unique for the web-developing, and it's unlikely to cause objections.
+This principle is not unique for the web developing, and it's unlikely to cause objections.
 However technological features of many templating engines are often forcing to code duplication.
 This problem arises when the same interface element (for example a button) is being used many times.
 The code for the button has to be repeated on every page for every its usage.
 If the button changes, the developer